ttscoff/bunch/using-bunch/preferences.md

 ## Bunch Behavior {#prefsbunchbehavior}

 Toggle Bunches
-: When this is enabled, running bunches are shown with a checkmark in the menu, and clicking them again will quit apps contained in that bunch instead of relaunching them.
+: When this is enabled, running bunches are shown with a check mark in the menu, and clicking them again will quit apps contained in that bunch instead of relaunching them.
 : It's recommended that you turn this setting on.
 Bunches can do different things when opening and closing and if you can't toggle, you can't easily close a Bunch.
 You can always use `toggles: false` [frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/) to override this setting on a per-Bunch basis.

 Single Bunch Mode